How the hot water that fueled Hurricane Beryl foretells a scary storm season

-Hurricane Beryl's explosive growth into an unprecedented early whopper of a storm shows the literal hot water the Atlantic and Caribbean are in right now and the kind of season they can expect, experts said.
+Hurricane Beryl's explosive growth into an unprecedented early whopper of a storm shows the literal hot water the Atlantic and Caribbean are in right now and the kind of season ahead, experts said.

-Beryl smashed various storm records even before its major hurricane level winds approached land.
+Beryl smashed multiple records even before its major-hurricane-level winds approached land.
 The powerful storm is acting more like monsters that form in the peak of hurricane season thanks mostly to water temperatures as hot or hotter than the region normally gets in September, five hurricane experts told The Associated Press.

 Beryl is on an unusually southern path, especially for a major hurricane, said University at Albany atmospheric scientist Kristen Corbosiero.

-It made landfall Monday on the island of Carriacou with winds of up to 150 mph (240 kph), just shy of a top Category 5 storm, and is expected to plow through the islands of the southeast Caribbean.
+It made landfall Monday on the island of Carriacou with winds of up to 150 mph (240 kph), and is expected to plow through the islands of the southeast Caribbean.
+Beryl may stay near its current strength for another day before it begins weakening significantly, according to the late Monday forecast.

 “Beryl is unprecedentedly strange,” said Weather Underground co-founder Jeff Masters, a former government hurricane meteorologist who flew into storms.
 “It is so far outside the climatology that you look at it and you say, ‘How did this happen in June?’”